ocelotpotpie/HelpHelp/pve.md

 Most mobs have a small chance of dropping their heads when killed by a player.
-They may also drop a special item, called ‘_Essence of Flight_’, that can be used to craft Elytra.
+They may also drop a special item, called ‘_Essence of Flight_’, that can be used to craft elytras.
 See `/help Custom Drops` and `/help Elytras`.

 We have a Mumble server for voice chat.
 See `/help Mumble`.
 We also have a top-down dynamic map and an isometric cartograph.
 See `/help Map`.